 - Meanwhile, in a large bowl, combine the ground turkey, eggs and the bread crumbs.
 Stir in the green pepper mixture a little at a time until well blended.

 - Put the mixture onto the prepared pan.
 Shape into a loaf about 9 to 10 inches in length.
+Add the remaining ketchup to the top.
 Bake for one hour or until the internal temperature reaches 165 degrees.
 Let stand for 10 minutes before slicing.